anshpayal/ObjectOrientedProgramming/README.md

         - Hides unnecessay details with the help of Data Abstraction.
         - Polymorphism offers a lot of flexibility.
     - ### What is Object?
-        - Object contains data and operation.
+        - Object contains data (data member) and operation (member functions).
 Data can be referred as the properties of an object and operations can be referred as the function used to modify and access the data.
         - It is an acutal entity to which user is interacted.
         - When object is created only then memory gets allocated.
     - ### What is class?